Bryan Wood

 General Technologist

 Taking companies from idea to polished product.
+Problem solving.

 System Architecture